SoiZig

 • You may find it helpful to inform family members / house mates of your practice time & space, which might enable them to give you privacy and/or help with pets &/or children.

 • If you are unfamiliar with the common mantras or chants used in Integral Yoga Hatha classes and would like to become familiar with them beforehand, see here.
-You do not need to know the chants in advance, however.
+You do not, however, need to know the chants in advance.

-• Please listen to your body and practice with comfort and ease.
+• Please listen to your body and practice with comfort and ease, even if you are choosing to challenge yourself.

-• Please modify/adjust each practice (or skip any part) to suit your needs in each moment.
+• Please modify/adjust each practice (or skip any part) to suit your needs in each moment, especially if you are starting to experience any pain, burning, tingling, or numbness.

 • providing more specific instruction based on your current understanding and ability (which may change from class to class);